Caspian tiger: Behaviour and ecology

-No information is available for home ranges of Caspian tigers.
-In search for prey, they possibly prowled widely and followed migratory ungulates from one pasture to another.

-Wild pigs and cervids probably formed their main prey base.
-In many regions of Central Asia, Bactrian deer and roe deer were important prey species, as well as Caspian red deer and goitered gazelle in Iran; Eurasian golden jackals, jungle cats, locusts, and other small mammals in the lower Amu Darya River area; saigas, wild horses and Persian onagers in the Miankaleh Peninsula; Turkmenian kulans, Mongolian wild asses, and mountain sheep in the Zhana-Darya and around the Aral Sea; and Manchurian wapiti and moose in the area of Lake Baikal.
+Caspian tigers possibly followed migratory ungulates from one pasture to another; wild boars and cervids probably formed their main prey base.
+In many regions of Central Asia, Bactrian deer and roe deer were important prey species, as well as Caspian red deer and goitered gazelle in Iran; Eurasian golden jackals, jungle cats, locusts, and other small mammals in the lower Amu Darya River area; Saiga antelopes, wild horses and Persian onagers in the Miankaleh Peninsula; Turkmenian kulans, Mongolian wild asses, and mountain sheep in the Zhana-Darya and around the Aral Sea; and Manchurian wapiti and moose in the area of Lake Baikal.
 They caught fish in flooded areas and irrigation channels.
 In winter, they frequently attacked dogs and livestock straying away from herds.
 They preferred drinking water from rivers, and drank from lakes in seasons when water was less brackish.

-Disease
+During an expedition carried out in 1886–1887, numerous wild boars were observed migrating from the deserts and mountains of Afghanistan to the harvested fields along the Kushk River that were followed by tigers.
+In 1930, tigers moved up the Ili River after a decline of the wild boar population; in 1945, tigers followed a mass migration of wild boars along the shore of the Aral Sea from the Amu Darya delta into the lower reaches of the Syr Darya.
+Hunters who tracked tigers to Lake Balkhash observed a decrease in their numbers there, which coincided with the expansion of human activities and the migration of wild boar toward the Chu River.
+A few wild boars inflicted severe injuries on tigers.

+Mortality and health

+A few anecdotal accounts indicate that Caspian tigers died from the blows of wild boar tusks.
+In the Karauzyak region of Uzbekistan, a witnessed battle ended with the deaths of both animals as a result of severe wounds.
+A similar outcome was recorded in the autumn of 1845 in the talysh forests.

 Two tigers in southwestern Tajikistan harbored 5–7 tapeworms (Taenia bubesei) in their small and large intestines.

 Conservation

 In 1938, Tigrovaya Balka was the first protected area in Tajikistan established in the lower reaches of Vakhsh River between the Panj and Kofarnihon Rivers; it was apparently the last refuge of the Caspian tiger.
 A tiger was seen there in 1958.

-After 1947, tigers were legally protected in the Union of Soviet Socialist Republics.
+After 1947, tigers were legally protected in the Soviet Union.

 In Iran, Caspian tigers had been protected since 1957, with heavy fines for shooting.
 In the early 1970s, biologists from the Department of Environment searched several years for Caspian tigers in the uninhabited areas of Caspian forests, but did not find any evidence of their presence.